tudelft3d/geo2020/tips/index.md

 - - -

-#### What you learned in a course might not be best for a scientific thesis
+#### What you learned in a past writing course might not be best for a scientific thesis

 Piece of advise from [Peter McMahon](http://web.stanford.edu/~pmcmahon/ThesisWritingTips.pdf):